 Intrauterine insemination (IUI)

 Surgical intervention helps to restore fertility in case of uterine problems.
-Hysteroscopic surgery is recommended for treating endometrial polyp development in the uterine wall or development of intrauterine scar tissue.
+Hysteroscopic surgery is recommended for treating endometrial polyp development in the uterine wall or the development of intrauterine scar tissue.

 Assisted reproductive technology (ART)